 And since 2018 we have made the gin even more special, as the puddings for the distillation were made by the three founders and their kids - Mackenzies, Gregors and Joneses.
 As an addition to Wilma's go-to recipe, we even added a splash of last year's Australian Christmas Gin.

 It is, without a doubt, our most lovingly crafted gin, from the multiple techniques and processes that have gone into making it taste extraordinary, to the original artwork commissioned for each label - from 2016's 'Warm and Christmas' by Australian artist Jade Suine, to 2017's Christmas Beetle by Darren Song to 2018's 'Basking in the Sun' by Melburnian Stephen Baker.
-And in 2019 we are pleased to announce that Tim Summerton's 'Flame Trees' will adorn this year's bottle.
+And in 2019 Tim Summerton's exquisite 'Flame Trees' adorned the bottle.